 The Bermuda Triangle is an area in the North Atlantic Ocean spanning more than 500,000 square miles where, over the years, many ships and planes allegedly disappeared without a trace.

-Stories of such vanishings were being reported as early as 1950 but, during the 1970s, obsession with this “cursed” area of the sea took hold on a colossal scale and there was always some TV special on the Bermuda Triangle, with foggy re-enactment footage of planes vanishing in thin air.
+Stories of such vanishings had been reported for decades – one of the most famous stories involves the disappearance of a training mission of five American Avenger fighter planes in December 1945 – but, during the 1970s, obsession with this “cursed” area of the sea took hold on a colossal scale and there was always some TV special on the Bermuda Triangle, with foggy re-enactment footage of planes vanishing in thin air.

-In 1969, author John Spencer published a book called Limbo of the Lost and, in 1974, two additional texts on the subject were published; Richard Winer’s The Devil’s Triangle and Charles Berlitz’s The Bermuda Triangle, the latter of which became a best-seller, selling over twenty million copies worldwide.
+In 1969, John Spencer published a book called Limbo of the Lost and in 1974 came Richard Winer’s The Devil’s Triangle and Charles Berlitz’s The Bermuda Triangle, which became a best-seller, selling over twenty million copies worldwide.

 After the success of these books the floodgates opened, beginning with TV movies such as Satan’s Triangle (1974) starring Doug McClure and Kim Novak, and Beyond the Bermuda Triangle (1975) starring Sam Groom, Dana Plato and Fred MacMurray.